Egypt–Syria relations: United Arab Republic

-Yom Kippur War
+October War

 In 1973, Egypt and Syria launched the October War on Israel with a coordinated attack to retake the Sinai Peninsula and the Golan Heights.
 The 2-week-long war ended with Egypt regaining the east bank of the Suez Canal in Sinai but Syria losing even more territory to Israel, leaving the Israeli army threatening to capture Damascus.
 After the war, Sadat embarked on a pro-capitalist economic policy, a pro-US foreign policy, and eventual peace treaty with Israel, which contrasted with Syria's pro-USSR foreign policy, socialist economic policy and hard-line stance on the Palestinian cause.
 After Egyptian president Anwar al-Sadat's peace treaty with Israel in the Camp David Accords, Egypt was expelled from the Arab League.
 Syria severed diplomatic relations after Sadat's visit to Jerusalem.
 Relations between Egypt and Syria remained cold for the rest of Sadat's term, especially during Israel's and Syria's proxy conflict in Lebanon.

 Under Hosni Mubarak

 After Sadat's assassination in 1981, Hosni Mubarak became president of Egypt.
 Mubarak tried to balance Egypt's relations with the Arab World with Egypt's relationship with the United States and Israel.
 Egypt would support Iraq during the Iran-Iraq war, while Syria supported Iran.
 Egyptian-Syrian relations remained cold until the Gulf War, when both Syria and Egypt sent troops to expel Iraq from Kuwait, furthering the normalization of relations with Syria.
-During the Palestinian-Israeli peace process, Hosni Mubarak was acted as a mediator.
+During the Palestinian-Israeli peace process, Hosni Mubarak acted as a mediator.
 By the 1990s, Syria and Egypt had established positive relations, with Mubarak attempting to resolve the Syrian-Israeli tensions, planning for the return of the Golan Heights to Syria if Syria normalized relations with Israel.
 Mubarak also cooled tensions between Syria and Turkey in the late 1990s.

-Post-Revolution Egypt
+Post-Revolution Egypt and Syria

 2011–2013

 After the Arab Spring and the rise of the Muslim Brotherhood, relations became extremely strained.
 The Muslim Brotherhood is a banned organization and its membership is a capital offense in Syria.
 Egypt severed all relations with the Syrian Arab Republic in 2013.

 Under Egyptian President Mohamed Morsi, who was a member of the Muslim Brotherhood, Egypt supported the Syrian opposition and called on Assad to step down.
 On 15 June 2013, President Morsi ordered the closing of the Syrian Embassy in Cairo and called for a no-fly zone over Syria.

 An estimated 70,000 and 100,000 Syrian refugees were living in the country under Morsi's rule and the government tried to support Syrian refugees by offering residency permits, assistance on finding employment, allowing Syrian refugee children to register in state schools, and access to other public services.